Born: July 24, 1830, Brentwood, Essex, England.

 He was organist of Brentwood Parish Church, Essex (1842–53); St. Edward’s, Romford (1853–58); Brentwood Parish Church (1858–88); St. Peter’s Church, South Weald (from 1889); and Sir Anthony Browne’s School (to 1926).

-A member of the London Gregorian Association, he helped assemble the Service Book for the annual festival in St. Paul’s Cathedral.
-He supported the Oxford Movement, and pioneered the restoration of plainchant and Gregorian music in Anglican worship.
+He was a member of the London Gregorian Association, supported the Oxford Movement, and pioneered the restoration of plainchant and Gregorian music in Anglican worship.